Semicolonstartingtexts/conversationhubstandards/standards.md

 Confirmed Phrase and Confirmed Phrases, the most recent phrase made by a user which aren’t stacked and have been confirmed by a user in the user interactions for the user and users relevant to the interaction if the mapping’s provisions permit, a user is always stacked on the most recent confirmed phrase by the user for the user unless explicitly or generally unstacked

-Sets, groups of stacked intentioned phrases for the user which can be swapped out in full, have phrases added to and removed from, built from specific phrases, or stacked and unstacked as a whole
+Sets, groups of stacked intentions for the user which can be swapped out in full, have phrases added to and removed from, built from specific phrases, or stacked and unstacked as a whole

 System Command Talk